zac-robinson/bslint-atom/README.md

-# bslint-atom
+# BSLint Atom package

-A plugin for the Atom editor to run the BSLint tool
+An Atom plugin to run the BSLint tool.